howardroark/coders-catechism/README.md

 ### What pre-existing ideas does this project build upon?

-### What immediate benefits will this project offer today?
+### What immediate benefits can this project offer today?

 ### What impacts could this project have down the road?